Admin Documentation

 On a common Ubuntu install this can usually be done by running sudo chown -R www-data:www-data bootstrap/cache storage public/uploads

 from within the BookStack install folder.
+We have further guidance on filesystem permissions on our page here.

 If you don’t believe this is due to permissions, and you have nothing in the storage/logs/laravel.log